Furnace Repair Checklist

 - Take out the filter and tilt it toward the light.
 If you can’t see light through it, use a new one.

 - Put in the new filter with the arrow pointing toward the heating system to prevent damage.

-Flat filters ought to be replaced once a month, while pleated filters should be used for about three months.
-You can also use a washable filter that will last about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter sooner.